spryker/spryker-docs/docs/scos/user/features/202108.0/availability-notification-feature-overview.md

 Registered users subscribe to the newsletter in the same way, but the email address set up in their account is already entered when they visit a page with an out-of-stock product:
 ![Registered user subscription](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Mailing+&+Communication/Product+is+Available+Again/registered-user-subscription.png)

-Registered users can change the pre-entered email address to any other one.
+Registered users can change the preentered email address to any other one.

 Once a customer subscribed, the email address input field is replaced with the **Do not notify me when back in stock** button.
 ![Do not notify me when back in stock button](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Mailing+&+Communication/Product+is+Available+Again/do-not-notify-button.png)